top of page

 It was said that in the days before his hanging, he had a Christian conversion.
 You never know what to really believe, and I thought the conversion was really something, especially how he came across at first.
 He was the last one who was hanged, but I never got the full story about him.
 I just know he brought with him a lot of fury.

-Then, Sentries and Military Police began to line up on the sides of the streets, and sharpshooters took their places in the buildings nearby.
+Then, sentries and Military Police began to line up on the sides of the streets, and sharpshooters took their places in the buildings nearby.
 More and more military officials and high-ranking officers began to show up.

 Soon, jeeps with machine guns began arriving at the same time.
 They lined the streets, and things grew very tense.
 I wasn’t sure what to expect.
 Given the amount of military preparedness I was witnessing, I thought for sure there was an ambush on the way.
 None of the men with me felt at ease – not at all.